ArunMitra/Bank-Customer-Churn-Prediction/README.md

 - Target customer retention efforts and costs more effectively
 - Find customers for whom existing marketing efforts have become ineffective

+Data is from an anonymized USA bank with 10,000 labelled data points and 12 features.

 Several different churn prediction models are examined, including:

 - Decistion Tree Classifier